Table of Contents:

 What Are the Pros and Cons of Spaying or Castrating Your Dog?

 Dogs that are not intended for breeding should be neutered.
-Here are some positive and negative aspects of spaying or castrating:
+Here are some of the health benefits of spaying/neutering your pet, as well as some drawbacks:

 Positive Aspects of Spaying and Castrating